If I participate in formal recruitment, am I obligated to join a sorority?

 Often, women have friends currently in sororities or are legacies to certain sororities.
 Some women feel that these Potential New Members have an advantage in that sorority.
 However, just as you are not obligated to join that sorority, that sorority is not obligated to extend you an invitation for membership.
 Furthermore, you should not worry if you are not a legacy or do not know anyone in a sorority.
 The entire point of going through formal recruitment is to meet new people, and every sorority wants to give all Potential New Members an equal chance.
 It is most important to be yourself.
 Every sorority is looking for a variety of members.

 What are recommendations and do I need them?

 Recommendations are letters or statements from a sorority alumna recommending a Potential New Member for membership.
 Details for each chapter’s recommendation process can be found here.
 Please note that these are not required for any of our chapters.

 What if I have a hard time making decisions about sororities?

 Difficult decisions are a very common dilemma.
 Potential New Members, however, should not look at this as a problem.
 Most women can be happy in any of the sororities on campus.
 Besides, you have to keep in mind that sororities also have to make decisions.
 Think carefully and look objectively at what each sorority has to offer you.
 A sorority should be a home away from home; a place where you feel totally comfortable and welcome.
 Your experiences at each formal recruitment event and personal goals and desires should guide your decision making.

 Where do I stay during Formal Recruitment if I live on campus?

-You must register for Break Housing at the StarRez Portal under the menu Online Forms à Winter Break/Session Information no later than Thursday, December 19 2019 at NOON.
+You must register for Break Housing at the StarRez Portal under the menu Online Forms à Winter Break/Session Information.
 You do not need to check out of your space.